maschu09/code-manuals/README.md

-GRIB semantics sourced from the WMO manuals on codes to populate the codes registry *edit*
+Semantics sourced from the WMO manuals on codes to populate the codes registry.